saadijaz1/Continuous-Outcome-Housing-Prices-Calgary/README.md

       - The data was split into train and test data with a split ratio of 70/30
       - Linear, Random Forest, and Lasso regression were performed and their errors were compared
       - Random Forest model performed best as the R2 value was highest for this model
+## Project Deployment
+Using Flask, the project was then deployed.
+"Render" was used as the web service.
+The project can be accessed using link https://calgaryhousepricedeployment.onrender.com